Agency7's full architectural guide — from AI lead generation to autonomous financial operations.

 NAP Consistency

 Ensure your Name, Address, and Phone Number (NAP) are identical across your Google Business Profile, Yelp, industry directories, and local listings.
-This consistency helps AI confirm your identity and location — especially for local discovery.
+This consistency helps AI confirm your identity and location — especially for local discovery. -

 Authoritative Mentions

-Aim to be referenced in:
+Aim to be referenced in:- Local and industry news

 AI models pull from a wide range of sources.
 When your brand shows up repeatedly in trustworthy contexts, it signals authority.